-Navicular syndrome is a condition that can be caused by the structures in the navicular area of the hoof being over-stressed — ie the navicular bone, the navicular bursa and deep digital flexor tendon.
+Navicular disease is a condition that can be caused by the structures in the navicular area of the hoof being over-stressed — ie the navicular bone, the navicular bursa and deep digital flexor tendon.

 Two types of hoof conformation pre-dispose a horse to navicular.
 A horse with collapsed heels and a broken back hoof pastern axis is at risk, as every time the limb bears weight and the hoof tries to breakover, the navicular area is being over-stressed.